ex22760/JoQF/README.md

-# JoQF

 # Persistent Latent States and Asymmetric Volatility: Why Explicit Regime Detection Fails to Outperform a Momentum-Volatility Baseline

 **Sujin Subanthran**
 Department of Engineering Mathematics, University of Bristol
-Quantitative Finance (Taylor & Francis), submitted May 2026
+Quantitative Finance (Taylor & Francis), May 2026

 ---